Zehelein/pg-transactional-outbox/lib/README.md

 `config` object, a `logger` instance and an optional strategies object to fine-tune and customize specific aspects of the inbox listener.

+You can build the configuration object from your code.
+Alternatively you can use `process.env` variables to provide the configuration values.

+- `getInboxReplicationListenerSettings` is used to create the inbox replication listener settings from the ENV variables.
+- `printInboxReplicationListenerEnvVariables` shows a list of all ENV variables that are available.
+There are the ones prefixed with "TRX\_" and "TRX_INBOX\_".
+The first env variable type is shared between outbox and inbox settings.
+The latter only for the inbox settings.

 The second option is to use the `initializePollingMessageListener` to use the database polling approach to query unprocessed inbox messages.
 It uses the same handler to send out the message and the same logger.
 It has a (partly) different configuration object and can optionally define also different strategies.

+You can again build the configuration objects from your code or use the `process.env` variables.

+- `getInboxPollingListenerSettings` is used to create the inbox polling listener settings from the ENV variables.
+- `printInboxPollingListenerEnvVariables` shows a list of all ENV variables that are available.
+There are the ones prefixed with "TRX\_" and "TRX_INBOX\_".
+The first env variable type is shared between outbox and inbox settings.
+The latter only for the inbox settings.

 ### Message Handler